 Internships - Provides information on internships and guidance on how to go about searching for them.

-Careers in Psychology - Provides search of information about psychology careers, psychology education, psychology internships, and psychology jobs, as well as licensure information.
+Careers in Psychology - Provides information about psychology careers, psychology education, psychology internships, and psychology jobs, as well as licensure information.

 Wikijob - Has a lot of in-depth (and free) information on how to best approach interviews, assessment centres and psychometric tests.